patrickFuerst/Group5_GPU_CA_SS2020/README.md

 5. Write a script, which creates all graphs we want to test to make it reproducable for all of us.
 6. Write a script, which runs all test with all generated graphs.
 7. Work on the other points of the assignment.
+8. Transfer Result back from device for all implementations

 ### Build all applications